CTA

 10. Explain a few of the basic terminologies or concepts in Ansible

-- Controller machine: The controller machine is responsible for provisioning servers that are being managed.
+• Controller Machine: The controller machine is responsible for provisioning servers that are being managed.
 It is the machine where Ansible is installed.

-- Module: A module is a set of tasks that can be executed.
-Ansible has hundreds of built-in modules but you can also create custom ones.
+• Module: A module is a set of tasks that can be executed.
+Ansible has hundreds of built-in modules, but you can also create custom ones.

 11. What is a playbook?

 A playbook has a series of YAML-based files that send commands to remote computers via scripts.
-Developers can configure complete complex environments by passing a script to the required systems rather than using individual commands to configure computers from the command line remotely.
+Developers can configure completely complex environments by passing a script to the required systems rather than using individual commands to configure computers from the command line remotely.
 Playbooks are one of Ansible’s strongest selling points and are often referred to as Ansible’s building blocks.

-12. State the differences between variable names and environment variables
+12. State the differences between variable names and environment variables.

 13. Where are tags used?